 A 3 to 5 quarter credit hour college course in Child Development, passed with a grade of B or higher, is required of all Elementary students.
 The course must cover physical, intellectual, social and emotional development from the neo-natal period through at least middle childhood.
 Ideally this requirement is met prior to the start of the training program.

-There are three ways to meet this requirement:
+There are two ways to meet this requirement:

-- If you completed the course within the last five years and passed with a grade of B or higher, you have met the requirement.
+- If you completed the course and passed with a grade of B or higher, you have met the requirement.
 Send an official course description and official transcript to MEIPN.

 - If you have never taken this course, you can take it at Washington State community colleges under the course number EDUC115&.
-It can also be taken online through Seton Montessori Institute (setonmontessori.org).
-Enter “professional development” in the search field.
 Before committing to other options for completing this requirement, please send the specifics of the proposed course to MEIPN’s Training and Practicum Director for approval.
 Send an official transcript upon completion

 Early Childhood Overview Requirement